-The SQO shall ensure that the Auditor is aware of their responsibilities in regards to data.
+The SQO shall ensure that the Auditor is aware of their responsibilities in regards to in regard to data.

-13.3.
+3.3.13.3.
 Ownership of non-identified data

 The SQOs, in their performance of the SCP each own the non-identifiable data derived from the SCAs.